flare-labs-ltd/fasset-indexer/readme.md

 ## FAsset Indexer Api

-Needs only the environment variables to establish database connection:
+Needs the environment variables to establish database connection and API configuration:

 ```
 # database